Skyhawk172/CleaningData/Codebook.md

 #### Summary Choices

 For the purpose of clarity, we selected only the variables containing the strings "mean()" and "std()" from the original dataset.
+These values represent either the mean or the standard deviation of a set of measurements done for one subject performing one activity.

-Moreover, the values reported in the tidy dataset are average values for each subject and activity, as noted in the final variable name listing (see below).
+Moreover, given that the subjects may have performed the same activity more than once, we report in our tidy dataset the ==average== value of all these measurement for each subject and activity.
+This is represented by the "Avg" tag in the variable names (see below).

 #### Naming Convention